Juanes068/Capstone-Project/README.md

 ### Routes connection and test endpoint
 - A new "core/urls.py" file was created to define the app’s internal routes.
-- It was linked to the main router in "barber_backend/urls.py" using "path('api/', include('core.urls'))".
+- It was linked to the main router in "barber_backend/urls.py" using "path("api/", include("core.urls"))".
 - A test route "/api/ping/" was implemented and returned a simple JSON: "{"message": "pong"}".

 ### User registration ("/api/register/")
 - A public endpoint "POST /api/register/" was created to allow new user registration.
 - The view used "User.objects.create_user()" to create users with a username, email, and password.
-- CSRF checks were disabled using "@csrf_exempt" since it's consumed via Postman or external clients.
+- CSRF checks were disabled using "@csrf_exempt" since it"s consumed via Postman or external clients.
 ![API REGISTER](assets/APIendpointPOSTMANregisterpost.png)
 ### JWT authentication ("/api/login/")
 - The developer installed "djangorestframework" and "djangorestframework-simplejwt".